history

 Exile, migrants and the Holy Father

-Just listen to the captivating music of some tangos, Carlos Gardel, of course, Astor Piazzolla too, and others, who thus sang of exile, the distant, the inaccessible, to chase away their waves from the soul , their melancholy and live for the duration of a song in the combined happiness of their memories and their hopes, to feel the distress of someone who believes they have lost their country forever.
+One only has to listen to the captivating music of some tangos, Carlos Gardel, of course, Astor Piazzolla too, and others, who sang of exile, the distant, the inaccessible, to chase away their waves of soul, their melancholy and live for the time of a song in the combined happiness of their memories and their hopes, to feel the distress Continue reading

 Why this hatred of authority?